Pursuing her passion and empowering others along her journey, we chatted with TeamVivida's Paula Villarroel

 We sat down with Paula recently for a short interview so that the Vivida community could get to know her a little more.
 We hope you enjoy!

-Paula, how did you joining TeamVivida come about?
+Paula, how did you come to join TeamVivida?

 Running into Vivida was one of those magical things that happens in life.